jkaninda/goma-gateway/README.md

 ---
 ## Features

-Goma Gateway is designed for simplicity, flexibility, and robust performance.
-It supports a wide range of modern features, empowering you to manage and secure traffic efficiently across services.
+Goma Gateway is built for simplicity, flexibility, and high performance.
+It offers a comprehensive set of modern features to help you efficiently manage, route, and secure traffic across your services.

 ### Core Features

 * **RESTful API Gateway Management**
-  Intuitively manage APIs with a clean, declarative configuration system.
+  Manage your APIs easily with a clean, declarative configuration system designed for clarity and control.

 * **Domain & Host-Based Routing**
-  Route requests by domain or host to different services or environments.
+  Route incoming requests based on domain or host to direct traffic to the appropriate services or environments.

 * **Multi-Domain Support**
-  Handle traffic across multiple domains with unified configuration.
+  Handle traffic across multiple domains with a unified, streamlined configuration approach.

-* **Reverse Proxy Support**
+* **Reverse Proxy**
-  Forward incoming client requests to backend services seamlessly.
+  Seamlessly forward client requests to backend services, abstracting service details from clients.

+* **Traffic Control & Rate Limiting**
+  Protect your services from overload by controlling request rates and traffic flow.

-* **WebSocket Proxying**
+* **WebSocket & gRPC Routing**
-  Enable real-time applications with full WebSocket support.
+  Fully support real-time applications with native WebSocket and gRPC routing capabilities.

+* **TCP/UDP Routing**
+  Forward TCP, UDP, and gRPC traffic efficiently through the PassThrough entry point.

+* **TLS & Certificate Management (Automatic & Custom)**
+  Secure your communications with flexible TLS support, including automatic certificate provisioning and custom certificates.

+* **Backend Error Interception**
+  Intercept and handle backend errors gracefully to improve reliability and user experience.

+* **Monitoring & Logging**
+  Gain deep visibility into gateway operations with comprehensive monitoring and logging features.

 ---